stealthcopter/AndroidNetworkTools/readme.md

 ### Port Scanning

 A simple java based TCP port scanner, fast and easy to use.
+By default it will try and guess the best timeout and threads to use while scanning depending on if the address looks like localhost, local network or remote.
+You can override these yourself by calling setNoThreads() and setTimeoutMillis()

 ```java
     // Synchronously